 Trucking schools will typically offer shorter, full-time CDL programs, while community college courses may be spread out over six weeks or more and only require attendance a few days or evenings per week.

 To drive any commercial motor vehicle, including tractor-trailers designed for heavy haulage, you'll need to obtain a commercial driver's license (CDL) through the Department of Motor Vehicles in your state of residence.
 You will also need to have a non-commercial driver's license with a good driving record.

 Each U.S. state typically has its own set of requirements attributed to the CDL license, including which classes of vehicles you're allowed to drive.
 In Virginia, for example, you must hold a commercial learner's permit for a minimum of 30 days or have proof that you've previously owned a CDL or completed an approved Virginia CDL driver education course.

-In another example, if you're based in California, you'll need to possess a high school diploma or GED, have held a Class D license for at least a year, be at least 18-21, have proof of residence, social security card, and proof of insurance.
+In another example, if you're an aspiring heavy haul transporter based in California, you'll need to possess a high school diploma or GED, have held a Class D license for at least a year, be at least 18-21, have proof of residence, social security card, and proof of insurance.
 Also, you'll need to pass a 10-year background check, TSA screening, medical exam, and drug tests.

 Step #2: Obtain a CDL.